Barack and Michelle Obama Made Fun Of On Twitter After Posting Their Summer Playlist

 — HIP HOP FACTS (@DailyRapFacts) August 24, 2019

-“Struggling to remain relevant, huh?,” one user jabbed.
+“Struggling to remain relevant, huh?” one user jabbed.

 “Omg you are so irrelevant,” complained another.